ChroGPS Dash

 - Function:

-true: Enables the “Seen vs Used” satellite graph and the underlying logging mechanism.false: completely hides the chart from the dashboard and stops the script from writing to thesat_counts.logfile.
+true: Enables the “Seen vs Active” satellite graph and the underlying logging mechanism.false: completely hides the chart from the dashboard and stops the script from writing to thesat_counts.datafile.

 - More Info: A descriptive section about how this works is here.